Diffusion-based RGB-D Semantic Segmentation with Deformable Attention Transformer: Experimental Evaluation

+We adopt the fusion mechanism from CMX~\cite{zhang2023cmx} as the foundation of our architecture, but introduce two key enhancements to improve performance on depth images with invalid regions.
+First, we replace encoders used in CMX~\cite{zhang2023cmx} with a Deformable Attention Transformer encoder that adaptively attends to spatially relevant regions in both RGB and depth images.
+Second, we shift the training paradigm for semantic segmentation from a discriminative approach to a generative one.

+To visualize the effectiveness of the Deformable Attention Transformer encoder in obtaining more robust features of depth images, we use the Gradient-weighted Class Activation Mapping (GradCAM) \cite{GradCAM} technique to highlight the regions in an input image that are most influential for a model’s decision.
+As shown in Figure 4, the Deformable Attention Transformer encoder can handle invalid regions caused by reflective surfaces such as windows or glass better than encoders used in CMX~\cite{zhang2023cmx}.
 The superiority of \ac{dat} on RGB-D semantic segmentation over other non data-dependent encoders such as MixTransformer \cite{SegFormer} is quantitatively shown in Table \ref{tab: DAT vs MiT}.
 We take the result reported in \cite{zhang2023cmx} as the baseline.
-By simply changing the encoder of the model to DAT++-S~\cite{DAT++}, we achieved 3.3\% meanIoU boost in the NYUv2 dataset as seen in Table \ref{tab: DAT vs MiT}.
+By simply changing the encoder of the model to DAT++~\cite{DAT++}, we achieved a significant boost in terms of the meanIoU metric in the NYUv2 dataset, as seen in Table \ref{tab: DAT vs MiT} across all versions of the DAT++ backbone.
+Note that the number of parameters reported in Table \ref{tab: DAT vs MiT} refers to the size of the backbone network used for feature extraction from each input.
+Utilizing the tiny version of DAT++ achieves a $1.8\%$ improvement in mean IoU while reducing the number of parameters to one-third.
+Note that the number of parameters in Table \ref{tab: DAT vs MiT} reflects the size of the encoder used to extract features from each modality.
 However, when evaluating a larger dataset like SUN-RGBD using the discriminative model, we did not achieve any performance boost.
-By using the diffusion model as the alternating paradigm, we achieved better results compared to the discriminative model on both datasets as seen in Table \ref{tab: DAT vs MiT} while spending significantly less time/epochs to train.
+By using the diffusion model as the alternating paradigm, we achieved better results compared to the discriminative model on both datasets, as seen in Table \ref{tab: DAT vs MiT} while spending significantly less time/epochs to train.

+Our method inherits the multiple-step inference procedure from the diffusion process.
+This introduces a tradeoff between model performance and computational cost, depending on the number of sampling steps required for inference.
+Typically, at least 50 sampling steps are necessary to achieve high-fidelity results in image generation tasks \cite{DDIM}.
+However, as shown in Figure \ref{fig:number of step ablation study}, the performance of the diffusion process for the semantic segmentation task quickly saturates after just a few sampling steps.
+Even with a single sampling step, our method outperforms the baseline by a significant margin.
+The reported latency of our models was measured using an NVIDIA GeForce RTX 3090.